pyelasticsearch/pyelasticsearch/README.rst

     (if any) as an arg; it now goes in the ``q`` kwarg, which mirrors how ES itself takes it.
 This means callers no longer have to pass an empty string as the first arg when they want to use a JSON query (a common case).
+  * ``setup_logging()`` is gone.
+If you want to configure logging, use the logging module's usual ways.
+We still log to the "pyelasticsearch" named logger.

   Other changes: